jadeforrest/blog/content/posts/2021-11-06--independent-executor-model/index.md

 <re-img src="independent.jpg"></re-img>

-## What is the Independent Executor model?
+## What pain do dependencies cause?

-It is natural to need things from other teams.
-It can be tempting to wait for them or depend on them to provide something for you.
-This happens because they own the area you need to do work in.
+It's very common to get into a situation where you need something from another team.
+Typically you'll negoatiate with that team to get that work done for you.
+It can then be tempting to wait for them to complete it before you continue with the part of your plan that depends on them.

 For example, you might need a team to add a field into their API.
 Or you might need them to build a new API for you.
 Sometimes without these changes, you can't deliver what you need to.

 This is an organizational trap.
 It leads to pain and misery.
+Why?
+Your plans are brittle.
+Priorities frequently change, and the more you depend on other teams, the more your plans are unrealistic.

+Any ambitious project will have dependencies.
+The more dependencies, the more you are in the danger zone.
+Multiply the odds of change by each dependency.
+Soon it is an inevitability.
+Your plans are being built in the air.

 ## Rules for Independent Executor teams